surangaa/AmazonAutomationTest/README.md

 - Observed that between some steps, there should be a wait time in order to load the page or elements.

-Workaround - define an "implictWait=20" in config.properties file and used if the test method.
+Workaround - define an "implictWait=20" in config.properties file and used it in the test method.

-- Observed that in some attempts, test get failed due to Product Details page is not getting loaded completely.

-Workaround - implemented a method to handle the timeout exception.
+- Parameterization test data.

+workaround - There were two possible ways to parameterize tests.
+That is either using a xml or excel file. first, study some website references on how to parameterize the test data.
+Then, created a mock class and got familiarized with it.
+Then applied it to the testclass.

+##Challenges
+- an error was displayed on amazon product details page time to time.
+This is a sporadic issue and cannot recreate in manual navigation.
+As a workaround, handle the timeout exception and print out a meaningful error message on the console.

+##Things to further research on
+- I was searching for a way to parameterize the xpath in order to select different 'review star' option and 'languages'.
+Need more time to research on this further.